Our Home Warranty Review Methodology

 Most home warranty providers require a 30-day waiting period before you can start using their services.
 This period begins when you sign up for service.
 Claims submitted before the waiting period’s conclusion are typically denied.

 The industry standard waiting period is 30 days.
 However, some providers impose waiting periods on individual system and appliance protections.
-For example, a provider may have a 30-day waiting period for its coverage plan but impose a 90-day waiting period for plumbing systems.
-We deducted points if a provider had such clauses in its warranty coverage.
+For example, a provider may have a 30-day waiting period for its coverage plan but a 90-day waiting period for plumbing systems.
+We deducted points if a provider had such clauses.

 Unique Coverage Options

-Home warranties can include various coverage items beyond the obvious major kitchen and laundry appliances and HVAC and plumbing systems.
+Home warranties can include various coverage items beyond the obvious major kitchen and laundry appliances and built-in systems.
 If you’re looking for robust coverage, additional coverage items factor into how well a provider will serve your needs.

-Our unique coverage section recognizes companies for offering specific additional coverage, such as protection against roof leaks, extended appliance coverage, preexisting condition protection, coverage upgrades, and membership perks.
+Our unique coverage section recognizes companies for offering specific additional coverage, such as upgrades, membership perks, protection against roof leaks, extended appliance coverage, and preexisting condition protection.

-The value of a plan reflects how much coverage you get for what you pay.
-Our team considered multiple factors, including average monthly cost, service call fees, surcharges, and payment option flexibility, to evaluate how a plan fits into a homeowner’s budget.
+A plan’s cost reflects how much coverage you get for your money.
+Our team considered multiple factors, including average monthly cost, service call fees, surcharges, and payment option flexibility to evaluate how a plan fits into a homeowner’s budget.

 Average Monthly Cost